_

 Maria shook her head, "so why did he choose you over thirty people?
 Oh and shoot that alien."

 Jessie turned around pulling a face.
-"That alien was on a shooting spree, true he could of knocked him out but everyone was on edge cos of him.
+"That alien was on a shooting spree, true he could have knocked him out but everyone was on edge cos of him.
 As for the Mess Hall you weren't there, so don't assume anything."

 "It's funny you're defending him, people might think better of him if he was actually dating, in love with the girl he almost killed thirty people over.
 You could at least pretend you were dating, or admit you are," Maria said.